aws-neuron/aws-neuron-sdk/docs-rtd/release-notes/neuron-cc.rst

    known issue with a compiler crash on batch size 32 using BERT-Base, sequence length=128, --neuroncore-pipeline-cores = 16, but this is not the optimal setting for that model.
+8. **Conv2d operator:** It is mapped to Inferentia except for specific cases of extremely large tensors and specific parameters.

 [1.2.2.0]
 ^^^^^^^^^